hirobius/reading-notes/day_3.md

 **Tracked** Tracked files can be modified, unmodified, or staged; they were part of the most recent file snapshot.
 **Untracked** These were not in the last snapshot and do not currently reside in the staging area.

+### The Life Cycle of File Status

+First you edit, then you stage, then you commit!
+Rinse and repeat.